ladderlife/cellophane/README.md

 The full-blown case is shown below, and includes parser and reconciler code.
 The following code is directly taken from the Om Next Quick Start.

-A full stack TodoMVC example with server-side rendering in [fullstack_example](./fullstack_example).
+A full stack TodoMVC example with server-side rendering can be found in [fullstack_example](./fullstack_example).

 ```clojure
 (def animals-app-state